vuducanh0802/Face_Mask_Detector/README.md

   - Detect face masks in images
   - Detect face masks in video
   - Detect face masks in real-time video streams
+  - Detect fake mask by covering mouth and nose by hand
 - Solution:
   - Detecting faces in images/video
   - Extracting each individual face